 I used a simple powdered sugar + shortening + milk frosting, but, to my great dismay, I couldn’t find any of my sprinkles.
 It was a tough decision which caking items to take along to Thailand and it seems the sprinkles didn’t make the cut.

-Then, however, it dawned on me, that I could make my own sprinkles from colorful fondant left-overs.
+Then, however, it dawned on me, that I could make my own homemade sprinkles from colorful fondant left-overs.
 There were some rainbow cupcake toppers in the blog’s recent past, so I defiantly had a whole range of color selections at my fingertips!

 If you also want to make your own sprinkles, aside from fondant, you need a piping tip with an opening in the desired size and shape for your sprinkles.
 I used a #3 round piping tip (top left image).